Autosomal Recessive: Cystic Fibrosis, Sickle Cell Anemia, Tay-Sachs Disease

 and Tay-Sachs disease.

-Cystic fibrosis (CF) is a common, inherited, single-gene disorder mainly found in
+Cystic fibrosis (CF) is a common, inherited, single-gene disorder that affects a protein

-Caucasians.
-People with CF produce abnormally thick and sticky mucus that can damage
+whites.
+People with CF make abnormally thick and sticky mucus that can lead to blockages

-body organs.
-The mucus interrupts the function of vital organs, especially the lungs,
+and damage of body organs.
+The mucus interrupts the function of vital organs, especially

-and leads to chronic infections.
-CF also involves the pancreas and causes decreased
+the lungs, and leads to chronic infections.
+CF also involves the pancreas and causes

-absorption of essential nutrients and can cause reproductive system damage.
-With improved
+decreased absorption of essential nutrients and can cause reproductive system damage.

-death most often occurs from respiratory failure.
-Other people with variants of CF
+Ultimately, death most often occurs from respiratory failure.
+Other people with variants

-may have only lung involvement, sinusitis, or infertility.
+of CF may have only lung involvement, sinusitis, or infertility.
+CF has no cure, but

 Sickle cell anemia